-- There was a designated responsible person who handled all complaints in the practice.
-We saw that information was available to help patients understand the complaints system on display in the waiting room and complaints procedure was available from the reception staff. - We looked at five complaints received in the last 12 months and found these were satisfactorily handled and dealt with in a timely way
+- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was a designated responsible person who handled all complaints in the practice.
+We saw that information was available to help patients understand the complaints system on display in the waiting room and complaints procedure was available from the reception staff. - We looked at five complaints received in the last 12 months between both sites and found these were satisfactorily handled and dealt with in a timely way.